 Take the Metro

 The Metro is probably the easiest way to get around the city but you may need buses or suburban trains to reach some places.
 It’s a good idea to buy the 10 journey “Targeta T-10” which gives you ten single journeys within Zone 1 in the central area of Barcelona (See the Metro Map below).
 This ticket provides worthwhile savings over single tickets and is valid on the Metro system, RENFE local trains, city buses and FGC suburban trains.
 It can be used on the RENFE airport train but NOT the airport bus.

 The “Targeta T-10” allows you to transfer between different modes of transport within a 1hr 15mins period on the same ticket.
 Therefore, you can leave a Metro station then jump on a bus provided the journey is completed within the time limit.
 Buses run along most city routes every few minutes.
 You can also buy one ticket and share it provided you pass it back to the other person as you go through ticket barriers so it isn’t necessary to buy two tickets for two people.

 Tickets are sold at all Metro stations and at the airport as you approach the train.
 The “Targeta T-DIA” is an alternative ticket that you might be interested in which allows for unlimited travel on all these forms of transport for one day.
-Or better still buy a Barcelona Card which includes all transport on the Metro as well as the RENFE train from the airport.
-Children under four years of age travel for free.
+Or better still buy a Barcelona City Pass which includes return transport from the airport and ‘skip-the-line’ entrance to some of the city’s main attractions.

 Distinctive black and yellow taxis swarm the streets of Barcelona.
 There’s a basic charge as soon as you get in the taxi then a meter charge per kilometre as well as additional charges for putting luggage in the boot.
 More often than not you’ll manage to flag down a taxi on any of the main streets, however, there are major taxi ranks at Plaça de Catalunya and at the bottom of the Ramblas near the Plaça de Colom.